I Have A Son Who Looks Like You.

 I found none.

 While we sat around my brother and I would reminisce about some of the memorable times we shared with our mother.
 Naturally, every single memory revolved around her faith and us growing up as Jehovah’s Witnesses.
 My mother’s life was her religion and she had served her God Jehovah faithfully for well over forty years.
 Witnesses do not believe in heaven, hell or an afterlife once a person dies.
-Although had she did, I have no doubt whatsoever that there would be a spot in heaven waiting for my mother later that evening.
+Although had she did, I have no doubt whatsoever that there would be a spot up in heaven waiting for my mother later that evening.

 At about 11:30 pm the nurse came back into the room and told us it was time.
 The monitors she was hooked up to with all the beeping sounds were signaling that the end was near.
 Our mothers pulse was dropping and her breathing was much heavier and labored.
 My brother and his wife went to one side of her bed while Janine and I stood on the other side.
 The nurse gave her one final injection and left the room so we could have the last few minutes in privacy.

 Her eyes were closed and the line on the monitor was becoming less jagged.
-My brother was holding our mothers right hand and I was holding her left while all four of us were sobbing loudly.
+My brother was holding her right hand and I was holding her left while all four of us were sobbing loudly.
 I told my mother that I loved her, I thanked her for raising me and everything she did for me while growing up.
 I then kissed her on the forehead.
 The line on the monitor went flat while the beeping sounds all stopped and her breathing was no longer labored.
 Our mother was finally at peace.
 Her hand that I was holding, I placed on her stomach as did my brother.

 It was ten minutes before midnight when the four of us walked out of her room.
 Before I did I glanced over at my mother one last time, she looked so peaceful and I was happy that she was no longer suffering.
 The nurse came back into the room and said she was sorry for our loss.
 The four of us all got on the elevator and walked out of the Humber Memorial Hospital for the last time.
-It had been a very emotional night for each of us; I had never experienced anything like that night before in my life.
+It had been a very emotional night for all four of us; I had never experienced anything like that night before in my life.

 While I was driving home, I remember thinking that the last words my mother ever spoke would have been to me.